21 June 2018.

 This requires humility (a trait of truly great leaders), awareness and a genuine desire to leave your business in greater shape for the next generation of leaders.
 This sense of stewardship is very rare in the world of business.
 The best example of it that I have witnessed in recent years is in the leadership of Wellington, a trillion dollar asset manager based in Boston whose leadership team live and breathe stewardship – not only because it is the right thing to do, but because it delivers superior long-term shareholder returns.

-Step 2: Action.
+Step 2: Engage your people into action.
 After genuine acknowledgement of the problem, you can then move into action mode.
 Here are some options for you to consider.

 Make continuous improvement a core part of your company’s DNA